UPDATED 25 feb 2010

-In February 2010 I received confirmation that Serial #13 was scrapped at Guayaquil Airport in November 2009 !
+Today we received confirmation that Serial #13 has also been scrapped at Guayaquil Airport in November 2009 !

 Contributor Mark Rade of Ecuador has send me this great but somewhat ironic shot from 2004.
 A Canadian Air Force CC-150 Polaris of the 437 Sqn takes off over the derelict Yukon some 50 years after this CC-106 was deployed by the RCAF 412 Sqn in the same VIP transporting role.
 Hopefully the pilots noticed their famous "grandfather" left of the runway.

-Carl Jacobsen of NYC supplied me real nice footage of the Guppy in ACTION...ENJOY the SOUND !!
+Carl Jacobsen of NYC supplied us real nice footage of the Guppy in better times...ENJOY the SOUND !!

 Serial #16.
 After storage by ALG-First International AL at Smyrna Nashville TN, the Guppy was brought back to life early 2002.
 Test Flight from Smyrna was conducted at 23-05-2002.
 Delivery of 9G-LCA took place at 26-09-2002 and was done in daylight hours only.
 A landing and night stop was made in YQX, with final delivery to Teesside,UK the next day.
 The CL44 did some hours of flying for crew training 28-09-2002.
 9G-LCA was repositioned to Bournemouth BOH.
 9G-LCA arrived at Hurn from Teesside as JON03F on 31-12-2002.
-An extensive engine run took place on 17-04-2003, at a spot close to the perimeter road at BOH, next day a test flight was performed.
+An extensive engine run took place on 17-04-2003, at a spot close to the perimeter road at BOH, next day a test flight was performed, during this flight engine #1 was shut down.
+(If any of you has photo's and /or Video Footage of these events, Please contact me !).
+Aircraft was put in open storage in front of the BASCO hangar.

 Any movements, rumors or suggestions are welcome at firstname.lastname@example.org